The Wall of Honor located in our museum at the Town Hall.

 We are also gathering information on the Veterans that are on the original World War II Wall of Honor.
 Stop by the museum (or call) on Tuesday or Wednesday to check and see if your Veteran is listed on the Wall, if so you may want to complete a form that will give us their rank, branch of service, dates of service and any other information you might have.
 A picture in uniform would be an added bonus to our Veteran's Book.
 You may use the application above, just make a note that it is for World War II.
 There are 684 names on the Wall of Honor.
 We have given each name his/her own page in our Veteran's Book with space for their pictures, military service and civilian information.
 Eighty veterans have been documented so far.
 We still have a long way to go.
 Stop by and see if your World War II veteran is one of those 684 who served.

 Top row, left to right.
-1. Walter (Snapper) Earl on the right standing on Main St. 2.
-Snapper and some Cornwall friends 3.
-Father of Bob Brophy, Suzanne Wojehowski and Sharon Doelha Bottom row, left to right.
-4. More of Snapper and friends at the B&H Bar (now the Shamrock) 5.
+1. Walter (Snapper) Earl on the right standing on Main St. (photo credit Snapper Earl) 2.
+Snapper and some Cornwall friends (photo credit Snapper Earl) 3.
+Father of Bob Brophy, Suzanne Wojehowski and Sharon Doelha (photo used with the permission of Bob Brophy) Bottom row, left to right.
+4. More of Snapper and friends at the B&H Bar (now the Shamrock) (photo credit Snapper Earl) 5.
 Wall of Honor display at our museum.
-6. The Stephenson brothers of Firthcliffe (Dave and Bob) Thanks to Snapper's son for sharing his father's photos.
+6. The Stephenson brothers of Firthcliffe (Dave and Bob) (used with the permission of Dave Stephenson's daughters).